krishnabhat3383/code-jam-24-luminous-lightyears/README.md

 A player can join from a different channel or even a different server.
 Only requirement is in that server `defcord` should be installed.

 ### `/defcord join`

 Other payers need to use this command with the given/taken invite code from the game creator in order to join a `defcord` game.

-They also need to enter their nation name.
+They also need to enter their nation name, via a modal prompt.

 ### `/defcord start`